“IT WAS LIKE WANDERING INTO THE CAVERN CLUB IN 1962 AND THINKING THAT THE LOCAL BAND SOUNDED PRETTY GOOD”

 The best eating experience of my life (and, therefore, possibly the best experience, full stop) arose through a golden combination of chutzpah, libido and luck.
 As a young man whose lack of breeding and meagre knowledge of food were offset by a bloody-minded will to impress a young woman, I decided that what she and I absolutely needed to do was eat at a properly posh restaurant, just to see what it was like.
 After interrogating a guidebook, I picked out a place called La Tante Claire and booked a table.
 What I didn’t know was that Pierre Koffmann’s place, then at its 1990s peak, was not just a posh restaurant but an era-defining one, and that our guileless joy at eating there was akin to wandering into The Cavern Club in 1962 and thinking that the local band sounded pretty good.

 It was also probably my first real glimpse of how a plate of food can transcend its apparent simplicity when exceptional produce is involved.
-I may still look more like a cloakroom attendant than a sophisticated gastronome, and I will never be able to cook like Pierre Koffmann, but what I—and anyone else—can do is pick up some scallops from Shellseekers, hand-dived just a day or two earlier from a Devon bay, then fry them with slightly terrified care.
-And by using raw materials at least as good as anything the Frenchman had to work with, I can do justice to some fraction of that special memory.
+I may still look more like a cloakroom attendant than a sophisticated gastronome, and I will never be able to cook like Pierre Koffmann, but what I – and anyone else – can do is pick up some scallops from Shellseekers Fish & Game, hand-dived just a day or two earlier from a Devon bay, then fry them with slightly terrified care.
+And by using raw materials at least as good as anything the Frenchman had to work with, I can, right there in my kitchen, do justice to some tiny fraction of that special memory.